Christos Patsatzoglou

-Christos "Patsa" Patsatzoglou (Χρήστος Πατσατζόγλου; born 19 March 1979) is a Greek former professional footballer who played as a right-back or defensive midfielder.
+Christos Patsatzoglou (Χρήστος Πατσατζόγλου; born 19 March 1979) is a Greek former professional footballer who played as a right-back or defensive midfielder.

 Patsatzoglou started his career in Skoda Xanthi before being transferred to Olympiacos where he won several national titles.
 He then moved to Omonia in Cyprus where he won the double.
 Patsatzoglou also had spells with AEK Athens and PAS Giannina.
 Patsatzoglou was capped on 45 occasions with Greece.

 Club career

 Early career

-Born and raised in Athens to a Romani family of the Greek Orthodox faith, Christos started playing football for his hometown's local youth team Aghia Eleousa and managed a place in Greece U-17 national team.
-His talent was spotted by Skoda Xanthi's scouts and he was transferred there in 1996.
+Born and raised in Athens to a Romani family of the Greek Orthodox faith, Christos started playing football for his hometown's local youth team Agia Eleousa and earned a place in the squad of Greece U17.
+His talent was spotted by Skoda Xanthi's scouts and he was transferred to the club in 1996.
 He played for their first team for four years, from 1996–1997 to 1999–2000 where he won the Best Young Player award in his final season in Xanthi in 1999–2000.